Diabetes eye exams

 Diabetic retinopathy - eye exams; Diabetes - eye exams; Glaucoma - diabetic eye exam; Macular edema - diabetic eye exam

-Even if the doctor who takes care of your diabetes checks your eyes, you need an eye exam every 1 to 2 years by an eye doctor who takes care of people with diabetes.
-An eye doctor has equipment that can check the back of your eye much better than your regular doctor can.
+Even if the health care provider who takes care of your diabetes checks your eyes, you need an eye exam every 1 to 2 years by an eye doctor who takes care of people with diabetes.
+An eye doctor has equipment that can check the back of your eye much better than your regular provider can.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.
 You may need special treatment to prevent your eye problems from getting worse.